Mostly Dead

 The dominion that lost its claim on Him lost its claim on you.

-The ledger of sin balanced once and for all.
+Divine equivalence.
+The ledger balanced once and for all.

 And that's when I hear it—

-the voice of Miracle Max, waving his finger from The Princess Bride:
+the voice of Miracle Max, wagging his finger from The Princess Bride:

 "Woo-hoo-hoo!
 Look who knows so much!